ShelpAm/blog/database-system/_posts/2025-10-29-encryption.md

 ---
-title: Database Systems - Encryption
+title: Database System - Encryption
 ---

 Encryption refers to the process of transforming data into a form that is unreadable,